HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

-## Element Source
+## Element source

-![](../../../../assets/HCL_Presentation_Designer_Item_Source.png)

 You can change the source of the user elements that you can select from the **Add Items** panel.
-To change the source, go to the **Add Items** panel and select your preferred source from the **Source** dropdown.
+To change the source, go to the **Add Items** panel and select your preferred source from the **Source** dropdown menu.
 Static elements are loaded by default.

+![](../../../../assets/HCL_Presentation_Designer_Item_Source.png)

-## Element Actions
+## Element actions

+Hovering or selecting an element on the canvas displays the element name and the different action buttons available for the element.
+See the following actions you can do:

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Item.png)

-Hovering or selecting an element on the canvas displays the element name and the different action buttons available for it.
-See the following actions you can do:

-1. Use the **Move** icon to rearrange the elements on the canvas through drag and drop.
+1. Click the **Move** icon to rearrange the elements on the canvas through drag-and-drop
-2. Use the **Arrow Up** icon to automatically select the parent of the current element.
+2. Click the **Arrow Up** icon to automatically select the parent of the current element.
-3. Use the **Configure** icon to display additional configuration options for the element.
+3. Click the **Configure** icon to display additional configuration options for the element.
-4. Use the **Trash** icon to delete the element from the canvas.
+4. Click the **Trash** icon to delete the element from the canvas.

-## Element Types
+## Element types

 In Presentation Designer, user elements are divided into five types: